British Gymnastics Privacy Notice – Membership

 We are committed to promoting equality and diversity at every level of the sport and believe that none of our members should be discriminated against or receive less favourable treatment on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation (known as the ‘Protected Characteristics’ under the Equality Act 2010).
 We aim to ensure our services are fully inclusive and accessible to everyone.
 To make this possible we need to collect information on the equality profile of our membership which will help us review the accessibility of our services.
 Your equality profile is confidential and will only be accessible to our data analysts to create anonymous reports and to IT staff for system maintenance purposes.
 This data is very important to us as it enhances our understanding of member needs and helps us to monitor the impact of initiatives we implement to increase participation.
 We appreciate that not everyone is comfortable to share this information so every question allows you to respond by selecting the “prefer not to say” option.
 We will confirm that you understand and agree for your equality profile information to be used for anonymous statistical purposes.
 If you change your mind, you can view and amend your responses in ‘my account’ at any time.
 For your protection, you will be required to re-enter your password to provide a second layer of security for this information.

 Accurate information on the equality profile of our membership helps us identify areas of under-representation.
 We look at the percentage of our members that fall into specific protected characteristics and the services accessed and/or the nature of participation.
 This information is compared against national or local census data to establish whether we are representative of the community we aim to serve.
 This information is vital as it helps us identify where we need to target equality initiatives and inclusion strategies.
-Click here to view our equality monitoring FAQs.
+You can find more information in our equality monitoring FAQs.

 - Sending you information by post that we think will be of interest to you, including from our affiliated and partner organisations